Ge Germanium

 Germanium is a chemical element with symbol Ge and atomic number 32.
 It is a lustrous, hard, grayish-white Metalloid in the carbon group, chemically similar to its group neighbors tin and silicon.
 Purified germanium is a semiconductor, with an appearance most similar to elemental silicon.

 It belongs to group 14 of the periodic table having trivial name tetrels, crystallogens.
-It got its trivial name from tetrels from Greek tetra (four, IV).
+You can also download Printable Periodic Table of Elements Flashcards for Germanium in a PDF format.

 Germanium Facts